Heart attack medication

 Once you’re feeling better you may be tempted to stop taking your medication, but it is important that you continue it as prescribed.
 Not taking your medication increases your risk of more heart attacks and premature death from heart disease.

-Always talk to your doctor before stopping medication or changing your dose.
+Always talk to your doctor before you stop your medication or change your dose.